danielabar/meblog/src/markdown/machines-made-us-care-about-documentation.md

 For folks like me who’ve been advocating for strong written communication in engineering teams, there's a certain irony here.
 Engineers that couldn't be persuaded to write docs for their fellow engineers, are now eager to write docs for their AI coding tools.

-Documentation isn’t a burden.
+Well maintained documentation isn’t a burden.
 It’s leverage.
 It always has been.
 The difference is that now, you can *see* that leverage immediately in the form of smarter suggestions, cleaner diffs, and more aligned code across your team.

 ## Write to be Read by Humans and Machines

 These AI-specific context files double as great human documentation.
 They’re short, focused, and actionable.
-And unlike Confluence or Notion wiki pages, they live alongside your code, which is another aspect of documentation I've always advocated for.
+Unlike Confluence or Notion wiki pages, they live alongside your code, which is another aspect of documentation I've always advocated for.

 If you’ve ever thought “I don’t have time to write this down,” think of it this way: every line of context you write today means fewer irrelevant AI assistant suggestions, fewer PR comments about convention mismatches, and fewer hours debugging misunderstood business logic.